Kill to Get Crimson: Touring

 Knopfler supported the release of Kill to Get Crimson with the Kill to Get Crimson Tour of Europe and North America, which started on 29 March 2008 in Amsterdam, and included 94 concerts in 88 cities, ending on 31 July 2008 in Miami, Florida.
 The tour lineup included Mark Knopfler (guitars, vocals), Richard Bennett (guitars), Danny Cummings (drums), Guy Fletcher (keyboards), Matt Rollings (keyboards), Glenn Worf (bass) and John McCusker (fiddle, cittern).
 The tour included a six-night run at the Royal Albert Hall in London, with Bap Kennedy as the supporting act.
 Jesca Hoop was the opening act for the North America leg of the tour.

 Track listing

-All songs were written by Mark Knopfler.
+All songs written by Mark Knopfler.